 St. Barths Attractions

 St. Barths is more a place to be, not see, but the tourist office offers a walker's guide to Gustavia's historic sites, including Fort Gustav and the Wall House Museum.
-The fishing village of Corossol has a traditional Norman culture and the InterOceans Museum -- home to a huge seashell collection -- while the original settlement of Lorient includes a popular Ligne St. Barths cosmetics shop.
+The fishing village of Corossol has a traditional Norman culture and the InterOceans Museum, home to a huge seashell collection.
+The original settlement of Lorient includes a popular Ligne St. Barths cosmetics shop.
 St. Barths also offers good diving, fishing, boating, and especially windsurfing.

 St. Barths Beaches

 St. Barths has more than 20 beaches, ranging from the bustling St. Jean and Grand Cul de Sac to the more private Grand Saline, Gouvernier, and Flamands.
 If you're after true seclusion, Anse Colombier can only be reached by boat or a half-hour hike down a goat path.
 Topless sunbathing is common, even on family friendly beaches like Shell Beach and Marechal, but public nudity is illegal.